Android-for-Python/Camera4Kivy/README.md

 ##### subdir

-The value replaces the default value of `<subdir>`, the subdirectory will be created.
+The value replaces the default value of `<subdir>`.
+The subdirectory will be created or added to the Android MediaStore path.

 ##### name